Uday Singh Taunque

-Sergeant Uday Singh (1982–2003) was the first U.S. Army soldier of Indian descent to die during Operation Iraqi Freedom.
-He was born in a Punjabi Sikh Saini family.
-His death in Iraq was widely reported in the Indian and American media.
+Sergeant Uday Singh was the first U.S. Army soldier of Indian descent to die during Operation Iraqi Freedom.
+His death in Iraq was widely reported in Indian and American media.

 Early life

 Sergeant Uday Singh was born in India on 23 April 1982.
 He was born to a distinguished military family.
 His father is Lt.
 Col. Preet Mahinder Singh, an Indian Army veteran who was part of the Armoured Corps.
 His grandfather, Wing Commander Kartar Singh Taunque, was the first member of Indian Air Force to win a gallantry award for operations in Waziristan during Waziristan campaign (1936–39).
 He lived with his parents at various military stations until 1994.
 In 1994, he moved to his grandparents' home in Chandigarh.

 Education

 In Chandigarh, he enrolled in St. Stephen's School, Chandigarh.
 English was his favourite subject.
 In 1995, Singh's parents and sister also moved to Chandigarh.
 Singh, completing school in Chandigarh in June 2000, left for the U.S. with his father and sister.